< Anterolateral abdominal

 The gallbladder is habitually drawn below the right lobe of the liver (Fig. 6-39), probably because the cystic artery is the branch of the right hepatic artery.
 If we were to be exact, the gallbladder is located between the right and left lobes of the liver (Fig. 6-35).

 The word “cyst” meaning bladder is used for gallbladder (e.g., cystic artery) and urinary bladder (e.g., cystitis).
-Authors do not know why “gall” and “bladder” are put together without spacing, unlike urinary bladder.
+Authors do not know why “gall” and “bladder” are put together without spacing.

-Branches of the superior mesenteric artery for midgut will be explained, according to the sequence of the intestine.
+Branches of the superior mesenteric artery for midgut (Fig. 6-17) will be explained, according to the sequence of the intestine.

 The inferior pancreaticoduodenal artery for the distal duodenum anastomoses with the superior pancreaticoduodenal artery from the celiac trunk (Fig. 6-42).
 It reminds us that the border between the foregut and midgut is the middle of duodenum (Fig. 6-17).

 Both the jejunal and ileal arteries configurate arterial arcades and vasae rectae.
-The jejunal artery has less arterial arcades than the ileal artery, which is beneficial for immediate and increased blood supply to the jejunum; thus the jejunum is redder than the ileum (Fig. 6-33).
-The simpler procedure is, the more effective it is.
+The jejunal artery has less arterial arcades than the ileal artery, which might be beneficial for immediate and increased blood supply to the jejunum; thus the jejunum is more reddish than the ileum (Fig. 6-33).

 In the digestive tract, the proximal end (opposite to the distal end) is the oral cavity; in the respiratory tract, it is the nasal cavity; in the urinary tract, it is the kidney; in the blood vessel, it is the heart.
 The word “proximal” involves the concept of “early” in the time elapsed.

-While the main stream of the superior mesenteric artery becomes the ileocolic artery, the main stream of the inferior mesenteric artery becomes the superior rectal artery.
-The inferior mesenteric artery for the hindgut has only a few branches.
+While the main stream of the superior mesenteric artery becomes the ileocolic artery (Fig. 6-43), the main stream of the inferior mesenteric artery becomes the superior rectal artery.
+The inferior mesenteric artery for the hindgut (Fig. 6-17) has only a few branches.

-Note that the superior and inferior mesenteric arteries give off the middle and left colic arteries, respectively.
+Note that the superior and inferior mesenteric arteries give off the middle and left colic arteries, respectively (Fig. 6-43).
 It signifies that the border between the midgut and hindgut is the junction of transverse and descending colons.
-However, the border has been mentioned to be the middle of the transverse colon (Fig. 6-17).
+However, the border has been mentioned to be the middle of transverse colon (Fig. 6-17).
 In fact, the border is the point that is shifted to the left from the middle of transverse colon (Fig. 6-24).

 The descending colon and the rectum are retroperitoneal organs (Fig. 6-26).
 Therefore, among the inferior mesenteric artery’s branches, only the sigmoid artery passes along the dorsal “mesentery” of the sigmoid colon.
 If it were not for the sigmoid artery, the name, inferior “mesenteric” artery would not survive.